-Q: Once the feelings come out, should I control them and keep them in?
+Q: Once the feelings surface, should I control them and keep them in?

-A: You should feel the emotions and let them come out.
+A: You should feel your emotions and let them come out.
 You will learn how to process the emotions so you don’t hurt yourself or anyone else.

-Q: I understand you use sound and movement in the healing process.
+Q: I understand that you use sound and movement in the healing process.
 How does that work?

 I encourage you to make the authentic movement of your emotions.
 You’ll be lying on the floor.
 It’s OK to pound the floor if you are angry.
 We’ll have pillows to put under your fists so you don’t get hurt.
-Or you can kick your legs up and down.
-We make sure you are safe and everyone around you is safe.
+You can kick your legs up and down.
+I make sure you are safe and everyone around you is safe.

 A: Every emotional experience has its own energy loop.
 If you feel only part of the emotion, you’ll get stuck.
-That emotion will play over and over again like a broken record … calling your attention to it like a needy child … until you are willing to stay present and feel the entire emotion.
+That emotion will play over and over again like a broken record.
+It will call for your attention like a needy child until you are willing to stay present and feel the entire emotion.
 Many people think they have felt the whole energy loop, but they haven’t.
 That’s where I come in.
-I help you realize where you have disconnected and I help you connect with the deepest part of the emotional experience.
-I help you love yourself in your darkest moments, and receive Love from the Holy Spirit.
+I help you realize where you have disconnected from yourself.
+I help you connect with the deepest part of the emotional experience.
+I help you love yourself in your darkest moments and receive Love from the Holy Spirit.
 You will experience my love, which may be the first time you have felt deeply loved while you feel so vulnerable.
 With enough processing, you will complete the emotional energy loop.
 You will feel free and light.
-This may happen in one session, or it may take more than one session.
+This may happen in one session or it may take more than one session.

 I like this definition: Emotion = Energy in Motion